Updated July 2020

 If the software on the box is changed in any way, using a generic firmware upgrade may “brick” the device.
 “Bricking” is a term to describe when a piece of electronics (TV box, tablet, phone, etc.) won’t turn on or turn on to a black screen.

-To be clear: if you try to put firmware on your device that wasn’t meant for it, you could ‘brick’ your TV box, making it useless.
+To be clear: if you try to put a firmware version on your device that wasn’t meant for it, you could ‘brick’ your TV box, making it useless.

 I BRICKED MY TV BOX.
 HOW DO I FIX IT?